antonfirsov/docs/2017/08-Aug/fsharp/fs-netcore2-update-roadmap.md

 1. It's more work than we initially estimated.
 2. We're not comfortable with shipping broken tooling support for .NET Core in Visual Studio.

-We had done initial estimates of the work needed in our language service to support .NET Core projects.
-Unfortunately, we did not anticipate the amount of downlevel work required in the lower-level pieces of the project system that loads .NET Core projects.
-Given our need to ensure that the F# compiler was stable and usable on .NET Core, we prioritized cross-platform workflows to allow the bulk of the F# Open Source ecosystem to successfully port to .NET Core 2.0.
+We had done estimates of the work needed in our language service to support .NET Core SDK rojects.
+Unfortunately, we did not anticipate the amount of work required in the low-level pieces of the Visual Studio project system that loads .NET Core SDK projects.
+The crux of the issue is that MSBuild preserves file ordering in a project, but the Visual Studio project system does not.
+This means that the language service receives files out of order, resulting in IntelliSense reporting errors for things that actually compile and run.
+We know what needs to be fixed and are working with the relevant teams to make it happen.
+In the meantime, although .NET Core SDK projects will load in the new project system, the experience when using them is not good enough.
+We have "turned off" the F# templates for these projects in Visual Studio as a result of this.

-The current state of the support in Visual Studio is not good enough for us to declare it shipped.
-Although you can load any .NET Core SDK-based project today, and even have a good experience if the operations you perform are limited, the experience is very incomplete.
-Rather than ship this support, we've made the call to declare it as shipped when that experience is good enough.
+A follow-up question might be: "why didn't you know about this sooner?".
+Simply put, we prioritized the stability and usability of the F# compiler on .NET Core over the Visual Studio tooling support for F# and .NET Core.

 ### 5. What is the bar for what you consider a good experience for .NET Core and Visual Studio tooling?